django-tastypie/django-tastypie/docs/cookbook.rst

 When using Django ModelForms you can provide_ initial data to populate model fields which were not specified on the form.
-To achieve this behaviour with Tastypie you can specify an ``initial_data`` function in your ModelResource's Meta class.
-This function should return a dict, which will be passed as kwargs when instantiating the model.
+To achieve this behaviour with Tastypie you can specify an initial_data method in your ModelResource's Meta class.
+This method should return a dict, which will be passed as kwargs when instantiating the model.

 For example, to automatically set the "created_by" field on your model to the